johnwilkins/fccAddModule/README.md

 The `fccAddModule.py` program is a helper utility for adding a module in Red Hat's Flexible Customer Content format (FCC).
 The primary purpose for the program is to enable writers to specify a module name in plain text titlecase and an assembly file name.
 The program will:

 * Generate the module file
+* Add a header comment indicating which assembly includes the module
 * Add an anchor tag to the module
 * Add a heading with the specified module name
 * Generate the module file name